karaokemugen/karaokemugen-app/README.md

 Generating a database ie required on first launch and is done automatically if the file `app/db/karas.sqlite3` is missing.
 You can trigger it manually later by connectiong to the admin panel from the welcome screen.
 Another way is to delete the `app/db/karas.sqlite3` and let the app regenerate it on startup or launch with the `--generate` command-line option.

-On first run, the app will make you create an admin user and follow a guided tour of the admin panel.
+On first run, the app will make you create an admin user and follow a guided tour of the control panel.
 You can trigger this tour/admin creation process again by adding `appFirstRun=1` to your config file.

 ## System requirements

 The app is multi-platform and works on Linux/Windows/OSX.

+It requires nodeJS 8.10 or above.
+It is not yet compatible with Node 10.

-It requires nodeJS 8.4 or above and mpv/ffmpeg binaries (see below).
+It also requires mpv/ffmpeg/curl binaries (see below).

 ### Binaries

-mpv (video player) and ffmpeg (video processing) are required by Karaoke Mugen
+mpv (video player), ffmpeg (video processing) and curl (downloading karaoke updates) are required by Karaoke Mugen

 * mpv 0.25 or up for Windows/Linux, 0.27 or up required for macOS ([mpv's website](http://mpv.io))
 * ffmpeg 3 or later ([ffmpeg's website](http://www.ffmpeg.org))
+* curl ([curl's website](http://curl.haxx.se)) (curl is generally already in your linux distribution, or on macOS, you only need to download it if you're on Windows)

 #### Windows/macOS